 Ripe banana peels are a useful addition to your rose fertilizing regimen.
-Roses love potassium and banana skins consist this mineral.
-And since they decompose easily, they rapidly release valuable minerals such as sulfur, calcium, potassium, magnesium, as well as trace elements into the soil.
-Grind them into a smooth paste and apply this around your rose bushes.
-Learn other alternative ways to use banana peels as fertilizer here!
+Since they decompose easily, they rapidly release valuable minerals such as sulfur, calcium, potassium, magnesium, and trace elements into the soil.

 4. Apple Cider Vinegar

-Both white vinegar and apple cider vinegar work to lower the pH of the soil and thus boost the growth of Acidophilic plants like roses.
-Just keep in mind, that vinegar lacks nutrients and adding it alone regularly in large amounts can have harmful effects on your plants.
-Here’s a DIY Rose Fertilizer recipe to follow!
+Both white and apple cider vinegar works well to lower the pH of the soil and therefore boost the growth of acidophilic plants like roses.
+Keep in mind that vinegar lacks nutrients, and adding it regularly in large amounts can have harmful effects on your plants.

 5. Fish Bones

 What It Does: Better foliage with deeper colors in blooms due to its many micronutrients.